 Doloris: 2200 square meters of art

 The best way to describe Doloris would be to say it is an experience.
 What they offer you is something really special.
-They have 2200 square meters of art and 40 ‘experience’ rooms which are designed to be a maze for you to find your way through.
+They have 2200 square meters of art and 40 “experience” rooms which make up a maze for you to find your way through.
 It was originally inspired by Peristal Singum Berlin, which is now permanently closed.
 So this is really not something you could, in good conscience, miss, given that the original version of it is no longer in existence.
 Plus, given how often it rains in the Netherlands, having an indoor activity on your list of must-visit hidden gems in Tilburg is always an advantage.

 Nature in Tilburg: there’s more to it than just the Spoorpark

 Thought we’re done singing praises of Tilburg?
 As if!
 This Northern-Brabant city is surrounded by some gorgeous natural scenery.
-There are national parks, the Koningshoeve and even sand dunes!
-What are you waiting for?
+There are national parks, the Koningshoeve , and even sand dunes.
+So, what are you waiting for?
 Grab that bike or step again and get exploring!

 Leaving aside nature for a second, Tilburg also has a bustling creative scene epitomised by Factorium.
-If you’re on the lookout for lessons in music, dance or theatre then check out Factorium.
-This company is built on four pillars: talent development (5000 students a year), education (30,000 kids in schools a year), expedition (inclusive community outreach programs), and events (with a reach of 50,000 people).
-It is for culture lovers of all shapes, age, and sizes.
-Don’t hold back because self-expression is what makes this place what it is.
+This is the place to be for lessons in music, dance, and theatre.
+This company is built on four pillars: talent development (5000 students a year); education (30,000 kids in schools a year); expedition (inclusive community outreach programs); and events (with a reach of 50,000 people).
+It’s for culture lovers of all ages.
+Don’t hold back because self-expression is what makes this place.

 Looking to do all your shopping under one roof?
 AaBe Fabriek to the rescue!
-Find a plethora of stores for you to browse through: be it household items, your next Sinterklaas gift or even baked goods.
-You can find them all at the AaBe Fabriek at Tilburg- perfect for a relaxing afternoon of window shopping, or, you know, a tense afternoon of relaxing your purse strings.
+Find a plethora of stores for you to browse through: be it household items, your next Sinterklaas gift, or even baked goods.
+You can find them all at the AaBe Fabriek at Tilburg.
+It’s perfect for a relaxing afternoon of window shopping, or you know, a tense afternoon of relaxing your purse strings.

-If you need more suggestions on where to shop, we have a special guide just to tickle you shopaholic tastebuds.
+If you need more suggestions on where to shop, we have a special guide just to satisfy your inner shopaholic.

 “I want more Tilburg tips!”

 We might’ve come to the end of our hidden gems of Tilburg article but there’s still plenty to explore in this beautiful city.
-There’s the culture that is dying for your presence (I personally recommend the amazing Textiel Museum), some banging music that needs some feet tapping to it, and other amazing stuff!
+There’s the culture that is dying for your presence (I personally recommend the amazing Textiel Museum), some banging music that needs some feet tapping to it, and so much more.
 So what are you waiting for?
 Go to Tilburg already!

 Are there any hidden gems of Tilburg you want to add to this list?
 Let us know in the comments below!